In This Issue

 What is the business goal of this survey?
-I see a lot of companies where they survey customers just for the sake of surveying customers.
-Nobody ever asked what the purpose of the survey was other than to collect customer feedback.
+I see a lot of companies where they do a survey just for the sake of doing a survey.
+Nobody ever asked what the purpose was other than to collect customer feedback.

 To be effective, you should have a clear goal in mind.
 Are you looking to improve customer service levels?
 Are you looking to save money through process improvements?
 Do you just want to track things to make sure they get better not worse?
 Is there a project or initiative which requires customer input?

 There can be more than one goal for a survey, but it's important that there be a goal.
 Surveys done without a clear purpose tend not to be effective.